-Graph 69 below shows the relation of the 10-day 99th percentile stressed value-at-risk (SVaR) to the current VaR under current market risk rules using two consistent samples of Group 1 banks.
+Graph 69 below shows the relation of the 10-day 99th percentile stressed VaR to the current VaR under current market risk rules using two consistent samples of Group 1 banks.
 The left panel shows the time series since end-2011 for 22 banks.
-Under this longer-run consistent sample, the ratio of stressed VaR to VaR has fluctuated around 200% with a local peak at 236.1% in H1 2014 and a time series high at end-December 2019 of 280.3%.
-It should be noted that the pandemic-related volatility experienced in markets in the first quarter of 2020 led the SVaR/VaR ratio to decline significantly across the banks from the 266.8% level for the 57 banks that provided data for end-2019 to 185.6% for the 62 banks in the end-2020 sample.
+Under this longer-run consistent sample, the ratio of stressed VaR to VaR has fluctuated around 200% with a local peak at 236.1% in end-June 2014 and a second peak at end-December 2019 of 280.3%.
+It should be noted that the pandemic-related volatility experienced in markets in the first quarter of 2020 increased banks' VaRs substantially more than their SVaRs, which led the SVaR/VaR ratio to decline significantly across the banks.
+However, the ratio recovered to a new a time-series high above 287% in the first half of 2021, likely due to VaR estimates returning to normal as volatile pandemic time series fell out of the models' lookback windows.

 The right panel of Graph 69 shows the same ratio for a shorter-run consistent sample including banks that have provided data since 2015.
-For this larger sample of overall 47 banks, the ratio has generally increased, reaching its peak at end-June 2018 at 277.0% before dropping by nearly half below 160% as of June 2020 and rebounding slightly to around 180% at year-end.
+For this larger sample of overall 46 banks, the ratio has generally increased, reaching its pre-pandemic peak in end-June 2018 at 277% before dropping by nearly half below 155% as of end-June 2020 and rebounding slightly to around 181% at year-end 2020 and reaching a new high above 290% as of end-June 2021.

 In both time series, the increasing trend prior to Covid-19 can be attributed at least partially to the lower volatility environment that has been observed in the markets over the several years preceding the Covid-19 pandemic, which reduces VaR figures.
 Banks' VaR models are based on a fixed backwards-looking period that rolls forward over time.
 Stressed VaR, however, is based on the banks' most stressful period.
 Thus, as banks' current VaRs fall in low volatility periods, the ratio becomes elevated.
 However, the huge increase in volatility seen during March 2020 with the onset of Covid-19 reversed this trend, sending the ratio as of June 2020 to its lowest level since 2014 for the smaller sample and to the lowest level since the start of the time series in 2015 for the larger sample.
-Assuming volatility such as this does not return in the near term, we would expect the ratio to continue the upwards trend seen between June and December 2020.
+The year ending in June 2021 was much calmer due in part to the extraordinary official sector policy responses to the pandemic across the globe.
+This combined with the fact that the one year time series lookback periods no longer included the volatility seen in March 2020 led to the ratio reaching new highs across both samples.